Unitarization of infinite-range forces: graviton-graviton scattering: Treatment of the infinite-range nature of the interactions

 Here we have used Eq.~\eqref{200121.1} and the explicit expression for $t$ and $u$ in terms of the scattering angle $\theta$

 We follow the notation that $\vp=\vp_1$ is the initial center-of-mass (CM) three-momentum, $\vp'=\vp_3$ is the final one and $p$ is the common modulus of all CM three-momenta.

 The angular integration in Eq.~\eqref{200121.2} has a logarithmic divergence in the upper limit of integration for $\cos\theta\to 1$.
 This is actually an IR divergence because the four-momentum squared of the $t$-channel exchanged graviton, which is equal to $t$, vanishes for $\cos\theta\to 1$.
-This IR divergence is associated to a virtual soft graviton that connects two external on-shell graviton lines, following the classification of IR divergences of Ref.~\cite{Weinberg:1965nx}.
-This reference studies in detail this type of divergences and shows that they can be resummed correcting the $S$-matrix by a factor
+As we show in the following, this IR divergence is associated to a virtual soft graviton that connects two external on-shell graviton lines, following the classification of IR divergences of Ref.~\cite{Weinberg:1965nx}.
+Weinberg in this reference studies in detail this type of divergences and shows that they can be resummed correcting the $S$-matrix by a factor

 where $B(q,\mu)$ represents the correction to the processes given by single soft (virtual) graviton exchange and where the IR divergence is regularized by a graviton mass $\mu$ \eqref{eq:WeinbergGen}.
 The variable $\mfl$ is a cutoff in $|\mathbf{q}|$ that separates the regions of ``hard'' and ``soft'' graviton momenta and is chosen to be low enough to justify the iteration of diagrams leading to Eq.~\eqref{eq:WeinbergGen}.